 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Bank of Bartlett had $18.64 million in non-current loans and owned real-estate with $24.72 million in equity and loan loss allowances on hand to cover it.
 This gives Bank of Bartlett a Texas Ratio of 75.38% which is below average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Bank of Bartlett held steady from 79.62% as of December 31, 2012 to 75.38% as of December 31, 2013, resulting in a positive change of 5.33%.This indicates that the balance sheet and financial strength for Bank of Bartlett has held steady in recent periods.
+The Texas Ratio for Bank of Bartlett experienced no significant changes from 79.62% as of December 31, 2012 to 75.38% as of December 31, 2013, resulting in a positive change of 5.33%.This indicates that the balance sheet and financial strength for Bank of Bartlett has had no significant changes in recent periods.

 In the past year, Bank of Bartlett has decreased its total deposits by -$10.2 million, resulting in -3.2% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Bank of Bartlett has shown is below average.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 Bank of Bartlett has $353.84 million in assets with $24.72 million in equity, resulting in a capitalization level of 6.99%, which is below average.

 |FDIC Certificate #||23123|

 |Unbacked Noncurrent Loans||$1.75 million|

 |Real Estate Owned||$16.89 million|